 You can use TrainerRoad with any of the best turbo trainers, best power meters or even just a simple trainer with any of the best heart rate monitors.
 With the first two, you'll obviously be able to use the integrated power meters, but with a non-smart trainer, you'll be using estimations instead.
 You can even follow a session based on RPE (Rate of Perceived Exertion), which allows you the structure of a specified training plan without the expense of the hardware.

-TrainerRoad uses Bluetooth and ANT+ to connect everything together.
+TrainerRoad uses a choice of Bluetooth or ANT+ to connect everything together.
 The app supports more than 200 devices, so there's certain to be something for you.
 You can also link TrainerRoad with your Strava, Garmin Connect or TrainingPeaks accounts, so you can pool all of your rides and workouts in one place, keeping track of all your sessions and data.

 All the courses and rides